antonis7polo/SoftEng-Project/README.md

 2. **Configure `.env` File:**
    - In the root directory of the frontend project, create a `.env` file if it doesn't already exist.
-   - Add the paths to your SSL certificate and key in the `.env` file, similar to how you did for the backend.
+   - Add the paths to your SSL certificate and key, and the passphrase for your key if it is encrypted, in the `.env` file.
+This is similar to what you did for the backend.
 For example:

      ```plaintext
      KEY_PATH=/path/to/your/key.pem
      CERT_PATH=/path/to/your/cert.pem
+     KEY_PASSPHRASE=YourKeyPassphrase
      ```

-   - Make sure the paths correctly point to the SSL certificate and key files on your machine.
+   - Make sure the paths and the passphrase (if your key is encrypted) correctly point to the SSL certificate, key files, and the passphrase on your machine.

 3. **Security Note:**
    - As with the backend, self-signed certificates are suitable for development and testing but not recommended for production.
 In a production environment, use certificates from a trusted CA.